 Pilkington, Michael.
 1989.
 Campion, Dowland and the Lutenist Songwriters.
 Bloomington and Indianapolis: Indiana University Press.

 Poulton, Diana.
 1991.
-A Tutor for the Renaissance Lute.
+A Tutor for the Renaissance Lute: for the complete beginner to the advanced student.
 London: Schott & Co.

 Poulton, Diana.
 1982.
 John Dowland.
 Second Edition.
 Berkeley and Los Angelos: University of California Press.

 Smith, Douglas Alton.
 2002.
 A History of the Lute from Antiquity to the Renaissance.
 The Lute Society of America.

 Spring, Matthew.
 2006.
 The Lute in Britain: A History of the Instrument and Its Music.
 Oxford: Oxford University Press.